-During the year, based on a regulatory directive issued by the CBB (refer note 2.1) as concessionary measures to mitigate the impact of COVID-19, and similar directive issued by the Central Bank of Kuwait, the one-off modification losses amounting to BD 24.5 million arising from the 6-month payment holidays provided to financing customers without charging additional interest has been recognised directly in equity.
-The modification loss has been calculated as the difference between the net present value of the modified cash flows calculated using the original effective interest rate and the current carrying value of the financial assets on the date of modification.
+During the year ended 31 December 2020, based on a regulatory directive issued by the CBB (refer note 2.1) as concessionary measures to mitigate the impact of COVID-19, and similar directive issued by the Central Bank of Kuwait, the one-off modification losses amounting to BD 24.5 million arising from the 6-month payment holidays provided to financing customers without charging additional interest had been recognised directly in equity.
+The modification loss was calculated as the difference between the net present value of the modified cash flows calculated using the original effective interest rate and the carrying value of the financial assets as of the date of modification.
 The Group provided payment holidays on financing exposures amounting to BD 789.8 million as part of its support to impacted customers.

-Further, as per the regulatory directive, financial assistance amounting to BD 3.6 million (representing specified reimbursement of a portion of staff costs and waiver of fees, levies and utility charges) received from the governments and / or regulators, in response to its COVID-19 support measures, has been recognised directly in equity.
+Further, as per the regulatory directive, financial assistance amounting to BD 3.6 million (representing specified reimbursement of a portion of staff costs and waiver of fees, levies and utility charges) received from the governments and / or regulators during the year ended 31 December 2020, in response to its COVID-19 support measures, had been recognised directly in equity.

-The net debit of BD 20.9 million to the Group's consolidated statement of changes in equity includes one-off modification losses of BD 3.5 million and financial assistance from government amounting to BD 0.4 million, as a result of equity accounting of the Group's investment in an associated company.
+The net debit of above two adjustments amounting to BD 20.9 million to the Group's consolidated statement of changes in equity includes one-off modification losses of BD 3.5 million and financial assistance from government amounting to BD 0.4 million, as a result of equity accounting of the Group's investment in an associated company.